polybeertoken/polybeertoken.github.io/README.md

 ## Difficulty

 Difficulty is expressed as a simple integer number between 20 and 218.
-The difficulty 20 is the easiest one and the difficulty 218 is the most hard.
+The difficulty 20 is the easiest one and the difficulty 218 is the hardest.
 In average the miners will have to generate 2 powered to difficulty number of hashes in order to solve the challenge.
-The table below shows an average time needed to solve a challenge of particular difficulty using a web browser (hash rate 10K hashes / second), GO Miner tool on PC (5M hashes / second), and on custom mining solution using a GPU or FPGA (5G hashes / second)
+The table below shows an average time needed to solve a challenge of a particular difficulty using a web browser (hash rate 10K hashes / second), GO Miner tool on PC (5M hashes / second), and on custom mining solution using a GPU or FPGA (5G hashes / second)

 |Difficulty|Hash Count|Web Browser||GO Miner||Custom/GPU||
 |---|---:|---:|---|---:|---|---:|---|